How to install software in dom0

 Changing default kernel

 This section describes changing the default kernel in dom0.
 It is sometimes needed if you have upgraded to a newer kernel and are having problems booting, for example.
-The procedure varies depending on if you are booting with UEFI or grub.
 On the next kernel update, the default will revert to the newest.

 sudo nano /etc/default/grub